moq-wg/moq-charter/charter.md

 Media over QUIC (moq) will work on a solution for a simple low-latency media delivery protocol that is common across ingest and distribution.
-This work may address use cases including live streaming, gaming, and media conferencing and allows efficient scaling.The solution supports both web browsers and simple devices that don’t contain embedded browsers.
+This work may address use cases including live streaming, gaming, and media conferencing and allows efficient scaling.
+The solution supports both web browsers and simple devices that don’t contain embedded browsers.

 The work focuses on two main areas: A common media publication protocol, and a way to name and request media.

 The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata.
+It will provided a mapping of one more media container formats onto QUIC.
-The common protocol for publishing media over ingest and distribution will support:
+The common protocol for
+publishing media over ingest and distribution will support:

 * one or more media description formats,